 So, will a referral program for your B2B really work?

-How effective is B2B referral marketing, compared to other marketing methods?
+How effective is B2B referral marketing?

 Interestingly, though, 48% of B2B buyers are bored with most of the B2B ads they see right now and think that these marketing efforts are overly repetitive.
 Meanwhile, the other 52% think that B2B and B2C ads are equally interesting.